 Mixing With A Smaller Breed

-The Poodle is a unique breed in that they come in three size varieties.
+The Poodle is a unique breed as they come in three sizes.

 Standard Poodles stand over 15 inches and can weigh between 40 and 70 pounds.